VenkateshPolisetti/Employee_Data_Dataanalysis-/README.md

-This is Employee dataset analysis.
-I added that dataset for reference.In this analysis , we used advance excel and Power BI for Dashboard Preparation
+This is Employee dataset analysis, added the dataset for reference.
+In this analysis I used advance excel and Power BI for Dashboard Preparation.